Muterra/doc-golix/spec.md

 + Secondary stored file extension: .guid
 + Tertiary stored file extension: .gobd

 GOBDs must be stored until, and only until, they are cleared by a debinding, or successfully updated by their binder.
+Like GEOC objects, external bindings may prevent debinding.
+In this case, the persistence provider must retain the author's debind object as it otherwise would, even if the GOBD object persists.

 **Terminology:**